Primary Investigator

 News

-- Fish Physiology Lab (BIOL 423L) enjoyed a morning aboard the Sea Star in October 2022!
+Fish Physiology Lab (BIOL 423L) enjoyed a !foggy! morning aboard the Sea Star in October 2024!
 Thanks to Captain Joe and the crew from the Oceanside Sea Center for taking us out of Oceanside Harbor.
 Check out the slideshow, below.